l2fprod/ibmcloud-vpc-openvpn/README.md

    openvpn --setenv FORWARD_COMPATIBLE 1 --daemon --config ./client-config/mymachine/*-bastion.ovpn
    ```

 To view routes on macOS, use `netstat -nr`.
-On Linux `netstat -ar`.
+On Linux and Windows `netstat -ar`.

 ## Test the OpenVPN connection

-Ping one VPC server instance directly from your local machine:
+From the Docker container, ping one VPC server instance directly from your local machine:
 ```
 ping $(terraform output -json | jq -r '.instance_ips.value[0]')
 ```